strata-org/jverify/docs/guide/src/pre_and_postconditions.md

       : r == -1
     );

-    // Without the following precondition, we won't be able to prove the
+    // We need to add the following precondition, because otherwise we won't be able to prove the
     // two new loop invariants, which are needed to prove the postcondition precondition(sorted(arr));